MohamedRadwan-DevOps/devops-step-by-step/none-community/events-speakers.md

 Bio
 ---

-Luke fells into recruitment after university, starting in the contracting markets and moving into the permanent world.
+Luke is a Senior Recruiter in the UK, he falls into recruitment after university, starting in the contracting markets and moving into the permanent world.
 This followed a mixed bag of sales roles which, as it turns out, applies pretty well to recruitment and resourcing.
 His professional interests include sales, recruiting strategy, and tech.

 <br></br>